Willian-Coelho-da-Cunha/udacity-memory-game/README.md

 * If the clicked cards are not the same:
 	* They will should return to the starting position;
 * If you combine all cards: You win the game!
 Congratulations!!!

+## Executing the code
+This game was executed in the chrome web browser.
+And, on the emulators along the chrome browser.